Fast photon-mediated entanglement of continuously-cooled trapped ions for quantum networking

 where the sign depends on which detector the photon hits and the phase $\phi_j$ $(j=A, B)$ is given by static polarization rotations in the fiber.
 Then, we use a pair of 532 nm Raman beams to drive a $\pi/2$ rotation of the atomic qubit with variable phase (Figs. \ref{fig:corrcoh}b,d) \cite{Crocker2018}.
 The contrast of the qubit state population with this phase sets a lower bound on the ion-photon fidelities of $F_A>98.1(1.4)\%$ and $F_B>96.8(6)\%$ \cite{Auchter2014}.
 We also measure unmatched superposition phases of $\phi_A=5.00(2)$ rad and $\phi_B=0.48(2)$ rad caused by different uncompensated birefringence along the two photon paths.

 Based on the measured qubit coherence time of $T_2^*=550(27)$ $\mu$s, limited by magnetic field fluctuations, we attribute $0.26(3)\%$ of each infidelity to decoherence during the 40 $\mu$s before the analysis $\pi/2$ pulse.
-Another $0.10(2)\%$ is due to averaging over different Raman phases in a reduced photon detection window of 3 ns.
+Another $0.10(2)\%$ comes from averaging over different ion qubit phases at the start of the analysis pulse due to the spread of photon detection times within the detection window.
 We bound errors from double excitations, crosstalk between the imaging systems, and excitation laser background to the $10^{-5}$ level by measuring the ratio between one and two photon events.

-Having established ion-photon entanglement through each imaging system, we can now entangle the two ions by sending the photons into a Bell state analyzer as shown in Figure \ref{fig:imagingsystem}, thereby performing entanglement swapping.
+Having established ion-photon entanglement through each imaging system, we can now entangle the two ions by sending both photons into a Bell state analyzer as shown in Figure \ref{fig:imagingsystem}, thereby performing entanglement swapping.
 An in-fiber 50:50 beamsplitter erases the ``which-path" information, so if we detect one $H$ and one $V$ photon in the same trial the ions are ideally heralded into the entangled state

 Here, the sign is determined by whether a coincident detection occurred on the same or opposite sides of the beamsplitter \cite{Simon2003}, $\delta\equiv\omega_B-\omega_A= 2\pi \times 984(2)$ Hz is the qubit frequency difference between the ions, $t$ is the time elapsed after coincidence detection, and $\phi\equiv\phi_B-\phi_A$.
 This state suppresses the effect of common-mode noise \cite{Lidar1998,Monz2009} and we indeed measure an extended Bell state coherence time of $T_2^*=38(13)$ ms.